 - First-generation college families need additional support as they navigate the financial aid process.
 Only 35% of first-generation families feel very or somewhat confident about it, compared to 54% of experienced families.
 Critically, while 42% of first-generation families indicate more Pell Grants and need-based financial aid would help them, only 32% definitely plan to submit the FAFSA®.

 To help fill these confidence gaps, Sallie Mae offers a variety of free tools and resources to help families make informed decisions about college.
-At SallieMae.com/MakeaPlan, they can find tools to calculate college costs, view average financial aid packages from universities around the country, quickly complete the FAFSA and discover scholarships for all kinds of students.
+At SallieMae.com/MakeaPlan, they can find tools to calculate college costs, view average financial aid packages from universities around the country, and discover scholarships for all kinds of students.
 The company also recently acquired Nitro College, putting even more free tools and resources in the hands of students and families.
 The goal of these tools is to help students and families better understand college costs and encourage them to maximize all options before considering a responsible private student loan.